Growing Watermelon in Raised Beds

 Letting watermelon vines sprawl out.

-This 3 x 5 was a great choice as it allowed the vines to cover the dirt working as a protector to keep the soil moist.
+Using one of our 3 x 5 frames was a great choice as it allowed the vines to cover the dirt working as a protector to keep the soil moist.
 This was in addition to the pine needles I added back in June.

 As the vines continued to sprawl, I let them travel towards the ground so I could get the same effect as field planting.

-This has been energizing to watch them mature and last weekend we enjoyed the first sugar baby watermelon for the season.
+A very energizing experience and this last weekend we enjoyed the first sugar baby watermelon of the season.

 Growing sugar baby watermelons in raised beds.

-If you are in planting zones 2-11 then add watermelons in raised beds to your list for next year.
+If you are in planting zones 2-11 remember thinking about adding watermelons for next year.
 Sugar babies will be back on my planting list as I have already harvested seeds.

 A little tip for me I will be planting in a different bed because rotational planting is a must.

-It’s these positive garden experiences like growing watermelons that continue to keep me focused on my gardening book.
-This book project has been long, but I am happy to share it is in the final weeks before heading off to editing.
+Before I close, let me share a little update on my gardening book.
+This project has been long, but I am happy to say it is in the final weeks before to editing begins.

-I think the hardest part was sorting through all those projects because not everything I shared was popular.
-So, it dawned on me to just add the favorites and perhaps there could be a few new projects, things that I am doing now in my swamp garden.
+I think the hardest part was sorting through all those projects because not everything I shared o my retired blog was popular.
+So, it dawned on me to just add the most popular and I included a few new ones, things that I am doing here in my swamp garden.

 Remember to keep growing in everything you do and your takeaway here is simple, raised bed gardening is a great way to leverage your time and energy.
 Cheers!